 3) What will you do with this knowledge?

 I’d like to remind you that you might benefit from journaling your thoughts as you process any uncomfortable, yet life-freeing emotions.
 The JOURNALriffic Method of Journal writing may help you turn your emotional pain into purpose.

 Writing out your thoughts on paper or typing them on the computer can help you see clearly and understand what your hurt is all about.
 It can also help you find the life-changing, sustainable, principle-centered solutions you seek in order to be happy.
 Turn your back on being stuck in ruminating thoughts about your emotional pain and its cause.
 Take a step in the right direction.
 Integrate journal-writing and journal keeping into your emotional health routine today.

 YOU are TODAY’s ChangeMaker!

-As TODAY’s ChangeMakers in our family lines, we are here to create positive change in spite of any disruptions or destructive patterns in our families of origin or in spite of what may be occurring in our family now.
+As TODAY’s ChangeMakers in our family lines, we must proactively free ourselves from the prison of unforgiveness.
+We are here to create positive change in spite of any disruptions or destructive patterns in our lives as well as those stemming from our families of origin.
+That includes any situations in the past or in spite of what may be occurring in our life or in our family now.

 Each of us can ignite the light of extraordinary family purpose in ourselves and our families.
 We do it by igniting the light of our own personal power to influence others for good through making principle-centered choices, in order to secure the home and stabilize society.

-Check out these class offerings that can help you strengthen your ability to live beyond co-dependence.
-An excerpt in this blog post has been taken from the Revitalize Your Inner Worth: Get Out of the S.L.U.D.G.E.
-COMPLETE Class.
+Check out my class offerings that can help you strengthen your ability to live according to the principles that govern happiness in yourself and in your relationships.
+This excerpt has been taken from the Revitalize Your Inner Worth: Get Out of the S.L.U.D.G.E.
+Class.
 Break free and rise above destructive thought patterns, habit patterns and family patterns, so YOU can fill your highest priorities with full purpose of heart.